 When it comes to real-case typical spelling mistakes, almost all text checkers perform well, except for Sapling AI and Google native checker.
 However, Sapling AI obviously recognizes more grammar issues than alternative solutions.
 Outwrite and Antidote finds 60-75% of all issues.
 LanguageTool and WProofreader have similar performance results: 60-65% for all spelling mistakes, 40-60% — for all grammar errors.
 MerciApp, on average, recognizes about 60% of issues of both types.

 Free for individual users and 14 days-trial for business users.Explore more

 So, if you’ve scrolled through the post without reading it, here’s a short summary:

 - Adding French to a language coverage list may be a pain in the

-- Based on our quick research, there’s no obvious winner in the “best-of-the-class contest” of French text checkers.
+- Based on our quick research, there’s no obvious winner in the “best-of-the-class contest”.
 Certainly, testing solutions by the percent of detected errors isn’t enough, but it’s feasible for individual users and companies without linguistic departments.
 For deeper investigation, we advise taking into account the percent of false positive/negative cases and the relevancy of suggestions provided.